truecharts/website/docs/manual/guides/Adding-TrueCharts.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Vomm8uvdCM0" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>

 ## Notes

-- If an app is available in both the `stable` and `incubator` train, then you should always use the version in the `stable` train as the `incubator` train version will likely be out of date and no longer maintained.
 - After adding the TrueCharts Repository You should start seeing available apps doesn't work right away, try clicking **Refresh Catalogs** on the Apps page.